BYO Azure Account¶

 - You want to have additional administrative control over your Xi Frame workloads for more detailed monitoring and metrics.

-- You want to configure other network integrations (VPN gateway) on your own Azure account.
+- You want to configure other network integrations (VPN gateways, ExpressRoutes) which you can’t do using Nutanix-managed Azure subscription.

-- You will need a Microsoft Azure account with a valid Azure subscription.
+- In order to register your Azure account with Frame, you will need a Microsoft Azure account with a valid Azure subscription.
 If you don’t have one already you can create one by going to Microsoft’s website.

 - Permissions to add and modify role assignments for the Azure subscription ID.